Frager/CA-Fluid-Simulation/README.md

 ## 2. The Input of the Cellular Automaton

-Now we have an empty CA and nothing happens, because we don't fill something in.
+Now we have set up the CA. Nothing will happen yet, as it still is completly empty.
+To change that we need to set up a fluid input.
 This is done by the [GPUFluidManager](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/GPUFluidManager.cs)-script.

 ![](Images/GPUFluidManagerInspector.PNG)

 This class has a little bit more itmes.
-The first reference is just a reference to GameObject, we created in the first step, the one with the CA. The next two items are optional and only relevant if you use static obstacles.
+The first item is just a reference to the GameObject with the [CellularAutomaton](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/CellularAutomaton.cs)-script, we set up in the first step.
+The next two items are optional and only relevant if you use static obstacles.
 You can find an introduction below.
 The Timeframe-slider determines how often the ca performs an update, in this example every 0.01 seconds.
 The next three sliders determine the position, where fluid is filled in.
-They are in a range from 0 till 1, so that they don't depend on the Dimension-setting in the CA. Be careful, since the borders of our CA are blocked values near 0 or 1 will cause, that no fluid is filled in.
-Now we fill something in, but we don't know what.
-That is chosen by the Element-dropdown.
-At the moment we have three default elements: Water, oil and gas, but of course you can create your own elements.
-You can find an introduction below.
+They are in a range from 0 to 1, so that they don't depend on the Dimension-setting in the CA. Note that since the borders of our CA are blocked, values near 0 or 1 will stop the fluid inflow.
+The Element-dropdown determines what element will flow into the CA. At the moment there are three default elements: Water, oil and gas.
+You can of course create your own elements.
+You can find the instructions for that below.
+If you have set up everything so far, but cannot see any fluid this might be because you haven't set up the visualisation yet.
+Just follow the next step for that.

 ## 3. The Visualisation

-We already mentioned the [GPUVisualisation](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/Visualisation/GPUVisualisation.cs) used in the [CellularAutomaton](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/CellularAutomaton.cs)-script.
-Until now we have a CA and we fill some fluid in, but we still see nothing, because we have no visualisation.
-That is why we need a visualisation, for example our [MarchingCubesVisualisation](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/Visualisation/MarchingCubesVisualisation.cs).
+If you have followed steps 1 and 2 you should now have a CA and a fluid input.
+Because we haven't set up the visualisation yet, you probably wont see anything hapening yet.
+For that we will use the [MarchingCubesVisualisation](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/Visualisation/MarchingCubesVisualisation.cs).

 ![](Images/MCVisualisationInspector.PNG)

-The fist thing you have to do, is to add this script to your camera.
+The fist thing you have to do, is to add this script to your main camera.
 This is neccessary because the script uses the [OnPostRender](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnPostRender.html) method.
 The next item is the Offset-vector that determines where the fluid will be rendered in WorldSpace.
-This can't be changed at runtime.
+This can not be changed at runtime.
 The Scale-vector indicates the size of the visualisation.
 This is of course independent from the size of the cellular automaton, which only determines the number of cells and therefore determines how finely the fluid is rendered.
-For better control the size and position of the visualisation is rendered as an gizmo in the scene view.
+To help you with the positioning the visualisation is rendered as an gizmo in the scene view.

 ![](Images/Gizmo.PNG)

-The next item is a dropdown for the type of rendering.
+The "Type" dropdown will change the shape of the fisualisation.
 At the moment there are four options: CUBES, SIMPLE, TESSELATION and MULTIPLE\_FLUIDS.
 CUBES produces a voxelised visualisation.
 SIMPLE generates a smoother mesh and TESSELATION a mesh with more polygons, that should give a more wavy look.
 MULTIPLE\_FLUIDS is intended to visualize several liquids, better than the other types.
 The last dropdown sets the shading type.
-You can use between the three standard types: FLAT, GOURAUD and PHONG.
+You can use the three standard types: FLAT, GOURAUD and PHONG.

 ----------